nattasit63/matc/docs/guild_traffic_lib.rst

 There are 2 major funtions that have developed :

-   1. Full planning function  is a function that use for plan all at once
+1.Full planning function  is a function that use for plan all at once

 .. list-table:: Test
    :widths: 25 25 50